+- Child sexual abuse, including grooming.

+- Exposure to radicalising content.

+- Sharing of indecent imagery of pupils, e.g. sexting.

+- Cyberbullying.

-- Child sexual abuse, including grooming. - Exposure to radicalising content. - Sharing of indecent imagery of pupils, e.g. sexting. - Cyberbullying. - Exposure to age-inappropriate content, e.g. pornography. - Exposure to harmful content, e.g. content that encourages self-destructive behaviour.
+- Exposure to age-inappropriate content, e.g. pornography.

+• Exposure to harmful content, e.g. content that encourages self-destructive behaviour.

 Parents will be informed of the ways in which they can prevent their child from accessing harmful content at home, e.g. by implementing parental controls to block age-inappropriate content.
+An annual meeting with the parents to discuss latest changes and ways to support their child accessing content online and preventing them from harm will also be set up.